wesleyytiong/soc-azure/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+This project demonstrates building a mini honeynet in Azure, where various logs are collected and analyzed using a Log Analytics workspace and Microsoft Sentinel.
+Over a 24-hour period, I measured key security metrics in an unprotected environment, applied security controls, and measured the metrics again over the next 24 hours.
+The metrics include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
-- SecurityAlert (Log Analytics Alerts Triggered)
+- SecurityAlert (Alerts from Log Analytics)
 - SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- AzureNetworkAnalytics_CL (NSG Flow Logs)

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)